DigiBP/AS24TeamPulse/README.md

 ## Deepnote 📝

-The MAKE pipeline passes the JSON object to Deepnote with an http request.
+The MAKE pipeline passes the JSON object to Deepnote with an HTTP request.
 The API extracts the information from the JSON object and creates an entry in the Invoice table.
 The extracted values from the JSON object are then sent to the Camunda endpoint, which finally starts the Camunda [To Be](#ToBe) process.

 ### Flask API for external service tasks 🧪